apache/mxnet/contrib/clojure-package/README.md

 ## Getting Started

-The Clojure MXNet framework consists of a core C library, a Scala Api that talks to it through JNI bindings, and finally a Clojure wrapper around the Scala api.
+The Clojure MXNet framework consists of a core C library, a Scala Api that talks to it through JNI bindings, and finally a Clojure wrapper around the Scala Api.

 Since there is a native code involved in the framework, what OS you are running matters.